tbclark3/ha-xweatherly/README.md

 To use this integration, you'll need an API key and secret from [XWeather.com](https://xweather.com/).

-- **Free Access**: You may be eligible for a free API key if you own a personal weather station (PWS)and sign up for the [Contributor Plan](https://signup.xweather.com/pws-contributor).
+- **Free Access**: You may be eligible for a free API key if you own a personal weather station (PWS) and sign up for the [Contributor Plan](https://signup.xweather.com/pws-contributor).
-- **PWS Upload**: If your weather station doesn't automatically upload data to PWSWeather, you can use the [PWS Weather Station Upload](https://community.home-assistant.io/t/pws-weather-station-upload/806415) Home Assistant Blueprint to send your sensor data to the service.
+- **PWS Upload**: If your personal weather station doesn't automatically upload data to PWSWeather, you can use the [PWS Weather Station Upload](https://community.home-assistant.io/t/pws-weather-station-upload/806415) Home Assistant Blueprint to send your sensor data to the service.

 ***